 12.7 Medical Recordkeeping

-The required medical records shall be maintained per section (h) (l) of the 29 CFR 1910.1030 standard.
+The required medical records shall be maintained pursuant to section (h) (l) of the 29 C.F.R. § 1910.1030 standard.
 The records shall be kept by the Edenton-Chowan Schools Health, Safety, and Nutrition Director for the duration of employment, plus 30 years and shall include:

 12.7.1 The name and social security number of the employee;

-12.7.2 A copy of the Hepatitis B vaccination and any medical records relative to the employee’s ability to receive the vaccination;
+12.7.2 A copy of the employee’s hepatitis B vaccination status including the dates of all hepatitis B vaccinations and any medical records relative to the employee’s ability to receive the vaccination;

-12.7.3 A copy of all results of examinations, medical testing and follow-up as required by the standard 29 CFR 1910.1030; and
+12.7.3 A copy of all results of examinations, medical testing and follow-up as required by 29 C.F.R. § 1910.1030; and

-12.7.4 Confidentiality of the employee.
+12.7.4 The school’s or department’s copy of the healthcare professional’s written opinion as required by 29 C.F.R. § 1910.1030;

+12.7.5 A copy of the information provided to the healthcare professional as required by 29 C.F.R. § 1910.1030;

+NOTE REGARDING CONFIDENTIALITY: The employer shall ensure that employee medical records are kept confidential, and not disclosed or reported without the employee’s express written consent to any person within or outside the workplace except as required by this section or as may be required by law.

 13.0 Communication of Hazards to Employees